 The applicable fraud and abuse laws, include, but are not limited to, the laws mentioned below.
 The summaries of the laws below are not intended to alter the rights or obligations of the parties affected by the laws.

 a.
 Federal False Claims Act.
-The federal False Claims Act ("FCA") makes the knowing submission of false claims or statements for payment or approval, including claims submitted to Medicare or Medicaid, illegal.
+The federal False Claims Act ("FCA") makes it illegal to submit claims for payment to Medicare or Medicaid that you know or should know are false or fraudulent.
 "Knowing," according to the FCA, means the person has actual knowledge, acts in deliberate ignorance of the truth or falsity of the information, or acts in reckless disregard of the truth or falsity of the information.
 The FCA also applies to any false record or statement made or used to get a false or fraudulent claim paid, as well as the failure to pay an obligation or overpayment to the government.
 Violations of this statute include, but are not limited to: